-Important: The oil pan alignment must always be flush or forwardno more than 0.3 mm (0.011 in) from the rear face of the engine block.
+Important: The oil pan alignment must always be flush or forward no more than 0.3 mm (0.011 in) from the rear face of the engine block.

-3. Install the oil pan onto the engine block.

-Press the oil pan gasket into the grooves of the engine frontcover and crankshaft rear oil seal housing.
+Install the oil pan onto the engine block.
+Press the oil pan gasket into the grooves of the engine front cover and crankshaft rear oil seal housing.
+Notice: Refer to Fastener Notice in Cautions and Notices.